XavierGallez/EngieCodingChallenge_XGA/EngieCodingChallenge_XGA/readme.md

 1. The json result file should be created in directory *results*.
 A summary of the production plan as well as its cost is also displayed in the console for each payload file found in directory *example_payloads*.

-# Main algortihm
+# Main algorithm

 The coding challenge documentation refers to the *merit order* approach that yields to a linearized Lagrangian-based optimization system of equations.
 The later could be solved using a standard LU-decomposition method, among others.

-Howerver I wanted to try something different, and solve the problem based on a more pragmatic approch based on common sense and intuition.
+However I wanted to try something different, and solve the problem based on a more pragmatic approach based on common sense and intuition.

 After all, our goal is to have a maximum of low-cost plans and a minimum of higher-cost plans running.
 So, I created an algorithm that does just that.
 To match a given load, the algorithm works as follows: